theNewDynamic/oregonsadventurecoast.com/content/blog/2016-01-11-how-to-enjoy-your-fresh-oregon-dungeness-crab.md

 ---
+_schema: default
 title: How to Enjoy Your Fresh Oregon Dungeness Crab
+draft: true
-date: 2016-01-12T01:07:31.000+00:00
+date: 2016-01-12T01:07:31Z
+description: >-
-description: A fresh Dungeness crab meal is something every Oregon Coast visitor should experience during their stay.
+  A fresh Dungeness crab meal is something every Oregon Coast visitor should experience during their stay.
 Many adventurous travelers enjoy catching their own Dungeness crab in the waters of lower Coos Bay for an unforgettable feast.
   We are following up on our local crabbing tips with suggestions on how to enjoy your fresh catch!
 tags:
   - Crab
   - Crab Louis
   - Crabbing
   - Crabbing & Clamming
   - Dungeness Crab
   - Dungeness Crab Recipes
   - Fishermen’s Wharf
   - Fishing
   - Crabbing & Clamming
   - How to clean crab
   - How to Clean Dungeness Crab
   - how to cook Dungeness Crab
   - local
   - oregon coast crab
   - Oregon Coast Crabbing
   - Oregon Dungeness Crab
   - the Charleston boat
   - where to go crabbing
+categories:
+  - Local Food & Drink
+warning: false
 old_categories:
   - Eat & Drink
   - Fishing
   - Crabbing & Clamming
-image: ''
-categories:
-- Local Food & Drink

 ---
 A fresh Dungeness crab meal is something every Oregon Coast visitor should experience during their stay.
 Many adventurous travelers enjoy catching their own Dungeness crab in the waters of lower Coos Bay for an unforgettable feast.
 We are following up on our <a href="/2014/12/when-where-and-how-to-find-the-best-dungeness-crab-on-oregons-coast/" target="_blank">local crabbing tips</a> with suggestions on how to enjoy your fresh catch!